getgrav/grav-learn/pages/08.advanced/01.flex/02.using/03.collection/docs.17.md

 `exists( Closure ): bool` Tests for the existence of an object that satisfies the given predicate.

+Parameters:
+- **Closure** Method used to test each object.

+Returns:
+- `bool` True if your callback function returns true for any object.

 ## forAll()

 `forAll( Closure ): bool` Tests whether the given predicate holds for all objects of this collection.

+Parameters:
+- **Closure** Method used to test each object.

+Returns:
+- `bool` True if your callback function returns true for all objects.

 # Closure Filtering (PHP only)